It’s official: IOC confirms Tokyo Olympics 2020 will be postponed due to coronavirus outbreak

 In the present circumstances and based on the information provided by the WHO today, the IOC President and the Prime Minister of Japan have concluded that the Games of the XXXII Olympiad in Tokyo must be rescheduled to a date beyond 2020 but not later than summer 2021, to safeguard the health of the athletes, everybody involved in the Olympic Games and the international community.

-The move would be a devastating blow for the city of Tokyo, which had won widespread praise for its organisation, with venues finished well ahead of time and tickets massively oversubscribed.
+The move would be a devastating blow for the city of Tokyo, which had won widespread praise for its organisation of the event, with venues finished well ahead of time and tickets massively oversubscribed.

-Abe had earlier said a postponement is unavoidable if the 2020 Games cannot be held in a complete manner amid the coronavirus pandemic, a report by Associated Press confirmed.
+Abe had earlier said a postponement was unavoidable if the 2020 Games cannot be held in a complete manner amid the coronavirus pandemic, according to a report by Associated Press.

 The IOC further added that the Games will still be referred to as Tokyo 2020.